mmotti/Windows-11-Initialisation-Tweaks/README.md

 1. **Desktop icons:**
     * Show "This PC" on the desktop.
-    * Set desktop icons to small
+    * Set desktop icons to small.

 1. **File Explorer:**
     * Hide recent files from Quick Access.